apple/swift-log/proposals/0001-metadata-providers.md

 ### Explicitly passing `Logger` always

 Imagine we don't have metadata providers, we'd have to manually set trace IDs on loggers which doesn't really work as all libraries involved would need to know about the same specific trace ID.
-Event if we inverted the dependency to have `Tracing` depend on `Logging` so that we'd be able to define something like "Tracing, please populate this logger with metadata", we'd have to make sure this thing is called in all places to avoid dropping contextual metadata.
+Even if we inverted the dependency to have `Tracing` depend on `Logging` so that we'd be able to define something like "Tracing, please populate this logger with metadata", we'd have to make sure this thing is called in all places to avoid dropping contextual metadata.

 ```swift
 import Tracing